holepunchto/hyperblobs/README.md

 ```

 #### `const id = await blobs.put(blob, opts)`
 Store a new blob.
-If the blob is larged, it will be chunked according to `opts.blockSize` (default 64KB).
+If the blob is large, it will be chunked according to `opts.blockSize` (default 64KB).

 Options can include:
 ```js